pokeclicker/pokeclicker-wiki/data/Regions/overview_description.md

 #### [[Regions/Kanto]]
 Kanto is the first region and introduces the player to the core gameplay features.
 There are 151 unique Pokémon to catch and breed.
 Step by step the player gets introduced to the mechanics of breeding and hatching Pokémon, digging up items in the Underground, growing [[Berries]] on the [[Farm]], finishing Quests, the usage of [[Oak_Items]], [[Gems]], and Achievements.

-By giving [[Items/Protein]] to obtained Pokémon the amount of added damage per breeding cycle is increased.
+By giving [[Items/Protein]] to obtained Pokémon the amount of added damage per breeding cycle is increased, but the number of egg steps also increases.
 Protein becomes available towards the end of Kanto at the [[Towns/Indigo_Plateau_Kanto]].

 A unique feature in Kanto is the [[Towns/Safari_Zone]], where the player can freely move and catch Pokémon with the support of throwing rocks increase the capture chance and feeding bait to decrease the fleeing chance of encountered Pokémon.